Martin A. Armstrong: Economic Confidence Model

 Armstrong's Economic Confidence Model is an economic cycle theory that proposes that economic waves occur every 8.6 years, or 3141 days, which is approximately $\pi \times 1000$.
 At the end of each cycle is a crisis after which the economic climate improves until the next 8.6 year crisis point.
 The theory is based on a list of historical financial panics (26 in 224 years, between 1683 and 1907), producing a frequency of roughly 8.6 years.
 Armstrong concluded that a wave of 8.6 years moved through larger waves building in intensity amounting to six waves of 8.6 years constructing a major long wave of 51.6 years.
 Also key are quarter-cycles of 2.15 years.
-Armstrong kept his cycle secret and The New Yorker commented that Armstrong suggested that his models were rooted in certain fundamentals and complex computer calculations, rather than in a simple mystical number.
+Armstrong kept his cycle secret and The New Yorker commented that Armstrong suggested that his models were rooted in certain fundamentals and complex computer calculations rather than in a simple mystical number.

 Predictions

-Armstrong's theory was initially applied in 1977, when he used it to successfully predict an upturn in the price of commodities, according to The New Yorker.

-On June 27, 1998, Armstrong was quoted in the Financial Times, predicting that the Russian financial troubles would prove to be more damaging to Europe than the 1997 Asian financial crisis.
-Other commentators in the same article argued that only countries with strong ties to Russia - e.g. Germany and smaller eastern European countries - would be severely affected.
-This turned out to be closer to the truth, with the British FTSE100 and French CAC 40 having fully recovered by December, and the German DAX reaching pre-crisis levels by November the next year.

-Armstrong frequently claims that in the article he predicted the economic collapse itself, claiming that this prediction drew the attention of the CIA.
-However, the possibility of a collapse was already well understood weeks earlier.
+According to The New Yorker, Armstrong's theory was initially applied in 1977 when he used it to successfully predict an upturn in the price of commodities.
+On June 27, 1998, Armstrong was quoted in the Financial Times predicting that the Russian financial troubles would prove to be more damaging to Europe than the 1997 Asian financial crisis.
+Other commentators argued that only countries with strong ties to Russia (e.g. Germany and smaller eastern European countries) would be severely affected.
+This turned out to be closer to the truth, with the British FTSE100 and French CAC 40 having fully recovered by December and the German DAX reaching pre-crisis levels by November the next year.
+In later years, Armstrong frequently claimed on his blog that he predicted the economic collapse itself, further alleging that this prediction drew the attention of the CIA; however, the possibility of a collapse was already well understood weeks earlier.
 Justin Fox wrote in Time that Armstrong's model "made several eerily on-the-mark calls using a formula based on the mathematical constant pi."

-Barron's noted the model called for a change in sentiment in June 2011.

-According to an editorial in The Guardian, Armstrong incorrectly predicted that a sovereign debt crisis, or "Big Bang" as he called it, would begin on 1 October 2015.
+In Barron's, Robin Blumenthal observed that the model called for a change in sentiment in June 2011.
+According to Paul Mason writing in The Guardian, Armstrong incorrectly predicted that a sovereign debt crisis, or "Big Bang" as he called it, would begin on October 1, 2015.

 CFTC violations

-In 1985 Armstrong was found to have violated Commodity Futures Trading Commission regulations by failing to register as a commodity trading advisor, failing to deliver required disclosure documents to clients, and failing to maintain proper records.
-In 1987 one of Armstrong's trading entities, Economic Consultants of Princeton Inc., was charged with failing to disclose a commission sharing agreement, and another of his entities, Princeton Economic Consultants Inc, was charged with misrepresenting hypothetical performance results and omitting a required disclaimer in advertisements.
+In 1985, Armstrong was found to have violated Commodity Futures Trading Commission (CFTC) regulations by failing to register as a commodity trading advisor, failing to deliver required disclosure documents to clients, and failing to maintain proper records.
+In 1987, one of Armstrong's trading entities, Economic Consultants of Princeton Inc., was charged with failing to disclose a commission sharing agreement, and another of his entities, Princeton Economic Consultants Inc, was charged with misrepresenting hypothetical performance results and omitting a required disclaimer in advertisements.
 The penalties levied banned Armstrong and his companies from trading for twelve months, revoked their registrations, imposed cease-and-desist orders, and levied civil penalties totalling fifty thousand dollars.